workjs/workjs/modules/docserver/doc/map.md

 ## HTTP Method

 The http method ("verb") can be any of the verbs given in the configuration or "*".
-"*" defines the route for all configured verbs.
+"*" defines the route to be valid for all configured verbs.

 ## Target

-If the target of a route starts with a colon, it specifies a npm package mounted at the given urlpath and method.
+If the target of a route starts with a colon, it specifies a subsite module which is a npm package "mounted" at the given urlpath and method.
+The given urlpath is prefixed to the urlpaths given in the mounted package.

-Otherwise the target specifies the path to files containing handler function or a html template.
+If the target starts with any other character then it is the path to files containing a handler function or a html template.

 Examples:
 ~~~nohighlight